thoughtworks-jumpstart/jumpstart/devops/deployment/circleci.md

 * Further below, click on ‘Wait for CI to pass before deploy’ and ‘Enable Automatic Deploy’
   * Lastly, add any database add-ons that you're using on heroku and add the necessary config vars \(if any\) on the heroku dashboard

-## Part 2: Complete automation \(from `git push` to a heroku deployment\)
+## Part 2: 100% automation using `.circleci/config.yml` \(from `git push` to a heroku deployment\)

 Now, you might have found the previous steps quite troublesome.
 Good news!
 Most CI tools \(including CircleCI\) allows us to configure the deployment via code \(in `.circleci/config.yml`\).
 To do this, do the following steps

 1. Update config.yml to include \(i\) a deploy stage and \(ii\) a workflow \(you can copy the `config.yml` example below\)
+2. [Skip this step if you've already created a heroku app for this proejct] Create heroku application: `heroku create`
-2. If you look at the 'Deploy Master to Heroku' step, there are 2 environment variables.
+3. If you look at the 'Deploy Master to Heroku' step, there are 2 environment variables.
 We need to define these in CircleCI, or else they will be undefined and the deployment will fail.
 To add environment variables on CircleCI:
    * Go to your projects page \([https://circleci.com/gh/YOUR\_USERNAME](https://circleci.com/gh/YOUR_USERNAME)\)
    * Go to project settings \(click on the gear icon next to the project name\)
    * Under Build Settings, click on **Environment Variables**
    * Click on **Add Variables**
      * HEROKU\_APP\_NAME : random-something-12345 \(replace with your heroku app name\)
-     * HEROKU_APIKEY : \__
+     * HEROKU\_API\_KEY :
-       * To generate heroku api key, in your shell terminal, run `heroku auth:token`, and copy and paste the value here.
+       * To generate heroku api key, in your shell terminal, run `heroku auth:token`, and copy and paste the value here. (alternatively, get it at the bottom of your heroku [account settings](https://dashboard.heroku.com/account))
-3. Commit and push, and you'll see your app deployed automatically to Heroku, even if you 'Disable Automatic Deploy' on the heroku dashboard!
+4. Commit and push, and you'll see your app deployed automatically to Heroku, even if you 'Disable Automatic Deploy' on the heroku dashboard!

 ```yaml
 # .circleci/config.yml